 |Books and Supplies||$1,000|

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Westminster College net price for in-state students receiving aid was $22,291* for the 2010/2011 academic year.
+The reported Westminster net price for in-state students is $23,729* for the 2014/2015 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|